NirobxHasan/paperboat-ecommerce-client/README.md

 -   You can buy product.
 -   This is a Single-Page App.
 -   Social & Email Authentication.
+-   -   To order a product, users need to login.
+Users can view all their orders from his dashboard and cancel orders anytime.
+Users will be able to give reviews which will be shown in the reviews section.
--   user dashboard:- users can manage their order and know the status and give review.
+-   User dashboard:- users can manage their order and know the status and give review.
 -   Admin dashboard:- admin can delete orders or chance status, manage all orders, add produts, delete product.